theranjali-nilaweera/movies-web/README.md

 ## Next steps
 * Create a docker container to serve the API and serve this web app on the same contaner using nginx
+* Make it offline capable by using localStorage

 ## Steps
 Download code base